Understanding the Dynamics of DNNs Using Graph Modularity: Introduction

 \section{Introduction}

-DNNs have gained remarkable achievements in many tasks, from computer vision \cite{he2016deep, redmon2016you, maqueda2018event} to natural language processing \cite{sutskever2014sequence}, which can arguably be attributed to powerful feature representations learned from data \cite{rumelhart1985learning, goh2021multimodal}.
-Giving insight into DNN's representations is helpful to better understand neural network behavior, which attracts much attention in recent years.
-Some works seek to characterize feature representations by measuring similarities between DNN representations of various layers and various trained models~\cite{kornblith2019similarity,DBLP:conf/iclr/NguyenRK21,DBLP:conf/nips/RaghuGYS17, DBLP:conf/nips/MorcosRB18, DBLP:conf/nips/WangHGHW0H18, tang2020similarity, feng2020transferred}.
-Others visualize the feature representations in intermediate layers for an intuitive understanding, revealing that the feature representations in the shallow layers are relatively general, while those in the deep layers are more specific~\cite{das2020opportunities, DBLP:conf/eccv/ZeilerF14, selvaraju2017grad, wang2018visualizing, mahendran2015understanding}.
-These studies are insightful, but fundamentally limited, since they can not provide quantitative analysis on the transition of feature representations gradually from general to specific.
+DNNs have gained remarkable achievements in many tasks, from computer vision \cite{he2016deep,redmon2016you,maqueda2018event} to natural language processing \cite{sutskever2014sequence}, which can arguably be attributed to powerful feature representations learned from data \cite{rumelhart1985learning,goh2021multimodal}.
+Giving insight into DNNs' feature representations is helpful to better understand neural network behavior, which attracts much attention in recent years.
+Some works seek to characterize feature representations by measuring similarities between the representations of various layers and various trained models~\cite{kornblith2019similarity,DBLP:conf/iclr/NguyenRK21,DBLP:conf/nips/RaghuGYS17,DBLP:conf/nips/MorcosRB18,DBLP:conf/nips/WangHGHW0H18,tang2020similarity,feng2020transferred}.
+Others visualize the feature representations in intermediate layers for an intuitive understanding, revealing that the feature representations in the shallow layers are relatively general, while those in the deep layers are more specific~\cite{das2020opportunities,DBLP:conf/eccv/ZeilerF14,selvaraju2017grad,wang2018visualizing,mahendran2015understanding}.
+These studies are insightful, but fundamentally limited, because they ignore the dynamics of DNNs or can only understand the dynamics of DNNs through qualitative visualization instead of quantitative study.